 IWCA Code of Conduct

 These values are the basis for the IWCA Code of Conduct, adopted by the IWCA Global Board of Directors in October 2018.
 The IWCA Code of Conduct outlines the expectations for the conduct of all IWCA Chapter members, volunteers, supporters, and partners.
 The IWCA is a nonpartisan organization.
 We recognize that there are many interest groups involved in the global coffee industry and we expect the country chapters to also be nonpartisan, particularly on any issues with that have a political implication.
 We welcome the efforts of all individuals and private and public organizations that share our mission of empowering women in the international coffee community to achieve meaningful and sustainable lives.

 The IWCA Platform: What We Do

 The International Women's Coffee Alliance (IWCA) leads women's empowerment in the international coffee industry by supporting a global network of independent, self-organized, self-governing, organizations, called IWCA Chapters.
-Each IWCA Chapter develops and implements their own goals and objectives to advance their communities.
-As a global organization, the IWCA platform is a network that provides:
+Each IWCA Chapter develops and implements their own goals and objectives to advance their communities, following the IWCA Chapter Formation Protocol.
+As a global network, the IWCA platform provides:

 a protocol to leverage the drive of individuals to accomplish greater impact through collective action ("IWCA Chapter Formation Protocol")